Armani-T/Caesium/README.md

 ### Assignment

-You can assign a name to a value by putting a valid identifier on the left, then a `=` and any valid expression.
-A valid identifier is any string of Unicode text that is neither a keyword nor does it contain whitespace.
+You can bind a name to a value by putting a valid name, then a `=` and any valid expression.
+A valid name is made up of any number of alphanumeric characters and underscores.Valid names also cannot be keywords.
 Assignments can be chained together to define more than one variable at once.
 Since assignments are expressions, they can be nested within larger expressions.
+I wouldn't recommend this though, it makes the line quite unreadable.

 ```
 Cs> foo = True